fen9li/provision-ec2-sinatra-instance/README.md

 provision-ec2-sinatra-instance]$
 ```

 > It takes 30 minutes to get the result.
-5 minutes are allocated for cleaning up possible legacy resources.
-5 minutes are allocated for new instance up.
-20 minutes are allocated for getting ready web service on new instance.
+5 minutes for cleaning up possible legacy resources.
+5 minutes for launching new instance.
+20 minutes for getting ready web service on new instance.

 ### Daily operation tasks
 > Lock down new instance by using sinatra-lockdown-keypair in daily operation.